CFS Leitrim

 The station's motto Pacem Petere means Research For Peace.

 History

-CFS Leitrim, located just south of Ottawa, is Canada's oldest operational signal intelligence collection station.
+CFS Leitrim, located south of Ottawa, is Canada's oldest operational signal intelligence collection station.
 Established by the Royal Canadian Corps of Signals in 1941 as I Special Wireless Station and renamed Ottawa Wireless Station in 1949, CFS Leitrim acquired its current name when the Supplementary Radio System was created in 1966.
 In 1946, the station's complement was 75 personnel.
-The current strength is 950 military personnel and 50+ civilian employees.
+The current strength is 975 military personnel and 50+ civilian employees.

-To enhance security, Leitrim road, which passed directly in front of the station, was diverted roughly 200m to the south of the station in 2013.
+To enhance security, Leitrim road, which passed directly in front of the station, was diverted roughly 300m to the south of the station in 2013.

-Function

-CFS Leitrim provides technical and logistical support to the following units located on the Station: